 As per the UNGPs, a human rights policy should be:

-- “Publicly available and communicated internally and externally to all personnel, business partners and other relevant parties”
+- “Publicly available and communicated internally and externally to all personnel, business partners and other relevant parties”; and

 Research of 2,500 companies across nine industries conducted by the Global Child Forum suggests that 57% of companies have some form of stand-alone policy against child labour.
 Examples of companies with stand-alone child labour policies include ALDI South, H&M and ASOS.
 These tend to be companies that have identified child labour as a highly salient issue.